 I’m Spencer, and I suffer from a mental health disorder.

 Living with these mental health issues is a journey.
 It’s a long journey with highs and lows.
 The lows are rough, but with treatment, I can persevere and make it to another day.
-As I mentioned above, my primary struggle has been with depression.
 I hope my story will provide hope, encouragement, and resources not only for those who suffer, but for those who are part of the lives of someone who does.

 I was fifteen years old the first time I experienced depression.
 I was rather socially inept; I began the school year with huge ugly glasses and clothes my mom picked out for me.
 I also began an advanced literature class.
 I didn’t want to take the class, but the school counselor talked me into it, saying that I’m a “smart kid” and I didn’t need to be in the English class with the “regular kids.”
 On the first day of class, we started studying mythology, and my math and science brain just didn’t understand.
 I went from having all A’s and two B’s, for my entire life, to failing grades.
 I remember sitting in classes, slouched inside a heavy coat, and looking forlorn hoping someone – anyone – would notice me.
 I can’t say that the literature class triggered depression.
 Sometimes depression just happens.
 I think it was just a perfect storm of the academic challenge, a new school environment, and the changes adolescence brings.